Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Method

 \subsection{Designing Saliency Guidance}

-Warping guidance decides which image regions are warped (e.g., scaled) more than others.
-Since images are warped {\it{in-place}}, if some regions are expanded, others must be reduced in size (Figure~\ref{fig:teaser2}).
-For the warping mechanism considered~\cite{recasens2018learning, thavamani2021fovea, thavamani2023learning}, this requires designing a saliency function $S$.
-We investigate three saliency functions, based on two approximate guidances proposed in previous work~\cite{thavamani2021fovea, thavamani2023learning, ghosh2023learned} and one that we propose in this work.
+Saliency ($S$) determines which regions of an image are sampled more during warping~\cite{recasens2018learning}.
+We explore three saliency functions: two based on approximate guidance from prior work~\cite{thavamani2021fovea, thavamani2023learning, ghosh2023learned}, and a novel instance-level saliency guidance that we propose.
+Since images are warped {\it{in-place}}, expanding some regions necessitates reducing others (Figure~\ref{fig:teaser2}).
+Only instance-level saliency guidance \textit{oversamples objects} and \textit{undersamples the background}.

-\textbf{Approximate Saliency Guidance:} The Geometric Prior~\cite{ghosh2023learned} assumes that a dominant vanishing point exists in the distant scene, and designs a saliency map to exploit this property and oversample objects that appear small.
-But this prior tries to warp the entire scene that is farther away and the objects themselves may not be oversampled sufficiently to overcome size bias (Figure \ref{fig:teaser2}).
+\textbf{Approximate Saliency Guidance.} The Geometric Prior~\cite{ghosh2023learned} saliency guidance is a function of the dominant vanishing point in the scene, oversampling objects close to the vanishing point, which are usually small due to their distance from the viewpoint.
+However, regions near the vanishing point may lack object, and not all objects may be sufficiently oversampled (Figure \ref{fig:teaser2}).

-The Static Prior~\cite{thavamani2021fovea, thavamani2023learning} assumes that training set statistics will remain valid at test time, which is often not the case in domain adaptation due to domain shift and label unavailability.
-This incorrect assumption leads to the creation of a saliency map targeting average object locations, which may not accurately represent specific target images where objects deviate from these averages (Figure \ref{fig:teaser2}).
-Moreover, warping during the test phase, after adaptation, increases inference latency and is less effective due to the unknown scale distribution of the target domain (See Section~\ref{subsec:ablation} for ablation).
-Essentially, these saliency approaches do not utilize actual object labels and fail to concentrate on oversampling the objects, a strategy that would significantly benefit the shifting of the object scale distribution.
+The Static Prior~\cite{thavamani2021fovea, thavamani2023learning} assumes that object distribution remains consistent at test time, which is often untrue due to domain shift.
+The incorrect assumption results in a saliency map targeting average object locations, which may fail to accurately represent specific target images where object positions deviate from these averages (Figure \ref{fig:teaser2}).

+Moreover, warping during test time, after adaptation, not only increases inference latency but is also ineffective (See Section~\ref{subsec:ablation}).
+Essentially, approximate saliency guidance ignores groundtruth object labels and fails to focus on salient objects, which is crucial for improving adaptation.

-\textbf{Instance-level Saliency Guidance.} We propose Instance-level Saliency Guidance which explicitly shifts the object scale distribution by leveraging ground truth labels (Figure \ref{fig:teaser2}).
+\textbf{Instance-level Saliency Guidance.} We propose Instance-level Saliency Guidance which leverages ground truth labels in the source domain (Figure \ref{fig:teaser2}).
 During training, source image $x_a$ has corresponding labels $y_a$ available.
 For simplicity, we assume the labels are bounding boxes.